-Concerns about the presence of microcystin — a toxin produced by the harmful blue-green algae known as microcystis — had penetrated Toledo’s 8-phase water treatment process lead to the issuing of ‘do not drink’ advisories that affected 500,000 Toledo residents.
+Concerns about the presence of microcystin — a toxin produced by the harmful blue-green algae known as microcystins — had penetrated Toledo’s 8-phase water treatment process leading to the issuing of ‘do not drink’ advisories that affected 500,000 Toledo residents.

 In the following hours, help was provided by neighboring cities, the National Guard trucking in water, and of course, bottled water selling in shops.

 Stories of massive lines to purchase water and restricted sales were throughout the media.